Safe Navigation for Robotic Digestive Endoscopy via Human Intervention-based Reinforcement Learning: Conclusions

-\section{CONCLUSIONS}
+The proposed HI-PPO framework represents an advancement in robotic digestive endoscopy by integrating human intervention into reinforcement learning to address potential safety challenges in complex anatomical environments.
+However, several limitations warrant consideration.
+First, our current safety evaluation focuses solely on the endoscope tip, neglecting interactions between the flexible shaft and intestinal walls.
+Future work will expand the model to incorporate full endoscope dynamics.
+Second, while the Unity simulation faithfully reconstructs colon morphology, it lacks real-time tissue deformation, which may affect force feedback accuracy.
+Addressing this requires integrating finite element models of colon mechanics into the simulation framework.

+In the future, we will conduct ex-vivo model validation experiments, aiming to bridge the simulation-to-reality gap and demonstrate the advanced optimization in balancing motion accuracy and tissue protection.
+Additionally, exploring hierarchical policy architectures, where high-level planning handles segment transitions and low-level control manages local navigation, could improve adaptability in tortuous pathways.
+Clinically, the framework allows for seamless integration with commercial endoscopic systems, positioning it as a scalable solution for enhancing procedural safety.

+\section{Conclusions}

 This study addresses the challenges of safe and efficient navigation in automated robotic digestive endoscopy (RDE) within the unstructured and narrow confines of the digestive tract.
-We proposed a Human Intervention (HI)-based PPO framework to incorporate expert knowledge in order to address the safety and effectiveness of automated robotic digestive endoscopy.
-Experiments in a simulated environment demonstrate that HI-PPO can safely guide RDE, indicating its strong potential for clinical application.
-Future work will focus on validating the framework in real clinical environments and exploring additional methods to further enhance the safety and practicality of RDE.
+We proposed a human intervention-based PPO framework by incorporating expert knowledge to address the safety and effectiveness of RDE.
+Experiments have shown that HI-PPO can safely guide RDE compared to existing RL algorithms, indicating its potential for more practical application.
+Future work will focus on validating the framework in real environments and exploring additional methods to further enhance its safety and practicality.